subhrajeetshaw008-bit/subhrajeetshaw008-bit/README.md

 ### 🚀 What I'm building

-- 🤖 **[Shane.ai](https://github.com/subhrajeetshaw008-bit/Shane.ai)** — a personal AI assistant, vibe-coded from scratch.
+- 🤖 **[Shane.ai](https://github.com/subhrajeetshaw008-bit/Shane.ai)** — a personal AI assistant, vibe-coded from scratch (with Claude).
 Runs on a local LLM via Ollama, wakes up on a wake word, talks back with offline TTS, and handles to-dos, reminders, habit tracking, and daily scheduling.
 Currently getting a Streamlit web UI, expense tracking, and a study assistant bolted on.
 - ⛰️ **[SIH-Landslide-Early-Warning](https://github.com/subhrajeetshaw008-bit/SIH-Landslide-Early-Warning)** — a Python project for early landslide detection & warning.

 ### 🧠 About Me